-I would like to thank all our investors for their support over the last 12 months.
-It has been a successful year for the Trust.
-Not only have we have enjoyed growth of 13.67% over the financial year, but our return to investors has also ranged from 5.95% to 6.1% and averaged 6.0% for the year.
-It is particularly pleasing that we have achieved this return when we see the very low deposit rates being offered by trading banks.
+Despite the difficulties experienced in 2020 due to the impact of Covid, it has been a successful year for the Trust.
+Not only have we have enjoyed fund growth of 24.05% over the financial year we have also increased investor numbers by 20%.
+It is particularly pleasing that we have achieved an average return of 5.85% over this period when we see the very low deposit rates being offered by trading banks.